sozialhelden/wheelmap-native-wrapper/fastlane/README.md

 ```
 fastlane ios beta
 ```
-Creates a beta build of the app, configured from the env/project
+Deploys a beta build of the app to testflight, configured from the env/project

 ----